Davidmycodeguy/useFormHook/README.md

 	initialValidty = {email:true,name:false}
 	)

-attach the handle handleInputChange  values to your component and regex pattern
+attach the handle handleInputChange,values,name and regex pattern to your componen

 	<input
 	name="email"